-This page introduces my thoughts and experiments with easy to build and easy to install greenhouses.
+This page introduces my experiments with impromptu and easy-to-build-from-scratch greenhouses.

 (Skip introduction-- Click to see Roll Top Garden Cover)